Why is it so hard to be yourself on video?

 I hope that helps in your journey to making amazing videos for your audience.

-Now take action, do your video using these three tips – it will take a bit of practice so be patient with yourself.
+Now be yourself when you take action!
+Do your video using these three tips – it will take a bit of practice so be patient with yourself.